-Extended warranties: 3 years New As appropriate Included in grant As per grant For all adaptations which require electrical installations such as through-floor lifts, step lifts, stair lifts, closomats etc. Local Council Tax Reduction to be considered a DFG passport benefit New Not applicable N Not applicable Anticipated to help people in sole receipt of this benefit to access necessary adaptations.
+Extended warranties: 3 years New As appropriate Included in grant As per grant For all adaptations which require electrical installations such as stair lifts, closomats etc. Local Council Tax Reduction to be considered a DFG passport benefit New Not applicable Ν Not applicable Anticipated to help people in sole receipt of this benefit to access necessary adaptations.
 Discounting of first £5000 of applicants contribution following means testing New £5,000 Y N Anticipated to help people who are obliged to make a significant or unaffordable contribution to the adaptations required.